 When will the Lenovo Moto G6 be out?

 Last year, the Moto G5 and Moto G5 Plus debuted at Mobile World Congress at the end of February.
-And this year?
-Yeah… it'll probably be the exact same thing.
+That didn't happen this year.
+But the official launch should be right around the corner.

 How much will the Lenovo Moto G6 cost?